GluuFederation/gluu-gateway/manual_installation.md

 ## Konga config

     If you want to change the konga port then use configuration /opt/gluu-gateway/konga/config/local.js file.
-    There are following properties which used to configure konga.
+    The following properties can be used to configure konga.

     | Properties | Explanation |
     |----------|-------------|